Variants vs. Modifiers

 Updated over a week ago

-Variants and Modifiers can be extremely helpful for getting your inventory on track and also to make tracking your inventory easier than ever!
-As you’ll see, many examples could either be Variants or Modifiers, so it really will depend on what works best for you and your business.
+As you’ll see, many examples could be variants or Modifiers, so it will depend on what works best for you and your business.

 Variants

-For starters, a Variant makes it easier to sell items that are offered in different variations.
-An example could be the sizes of a T-shirt, sizes of a cup of coffee or Potato Chips as laid out here:
+For starters, a variant makes selling items offered in different variations easier.
+An example could be the sizes of a T-shirt, sizes of a cup of coffee, or Potato Chips as laid out here:

 Product: Potato Chips